nathanlesage/conferia/docs/configuration.md

   parent: HTMLElement

   /**
-   * The link to the data file
+   * The link to the data file.
+Can be a relative path (`/schedule.csv`) or an
+   * absolute URL (`https://www.example.com/schedule.csv`).
+The library uses
+   * `fetch` to download the data from there.
+If hosted on a different domain,
+   * may cause CORS errors.
    */
   src: string

   /**
    * An optional title to be rendered above the schedule (useful if you have the
-   * schedule live on its dedicated page)
+   * schedule live on its dedicated page).
    */
   title?: string